Welcome to Raygun: A quick start guide for new and returning users

 Full session trace on errors

-Make replicating errors easier with user tracking
+Make replicating errors easier with real user sessions

 How does Raygun automatically group errors?